IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

 ## To upgrade UcdAgent operand

-1. You can upgrade an instance of the UrbanCode Deploy agent via the Operators->Installed Operators page in the OpenShift web console.
-Click on the UrbanCode Deploy agent tile in the list of installed operators.
+1. You can upgrade an instance of the DevOps Deploy agent via the Operators->Installed Operators page in the OpenShift web console.
+Click on the DevOps Deploy agent tile in the list of installed operators.
 Select the UcdAgent CR tab and click on the UcdAgent instance you want to upgrade.
-Select the YAML tab for the UcdAgent instance, change the spec.version field to the UCD version you want to upgrade to, then click Save.
+Select the YAML tab for the UcdAgent instance, change the spec.version field to the DevOps Deploy version you want to upgrade to, then click Save.
 The UcdAgent operator will notice the change to the Custom Resource and begin the upgrade process.

 ## To uninstall operator using OpenShift Operator Catalog
 1. Uninstall the operator via OLM

 ```
 oc ibm-pak launch ibm-ucda-case                        \
-    --version 1.4.12                            \
+    --version @caseversion@                            \
     --namespace <target namespace>                     \
     --inventory ucdaOperatorSetup                      \
     --action uninstall-operator